The following is a list of RCA Cases that has been published or is pending publication:

 This article describes how a combination of GPK and process-based cost assignment was used to demonstrate benefits to Toronto Children’s Hospital.
 The discussion suggests that non-accounting operational managers were provided with significant benefits from a combination of GPK and ABC.
 Although the approach was limited by sourcing data from the general ledger (i.e., unlike RCA), the article demonstrates some benefits from the GPK approach of defining cost centers and identifying resource drivers, while restructuring financial records to be more understandable to operational managers.
 The end result was a GPK-inspired cost center structure, with an emphasis on ABC-related activities and drivers within an established GL structure.
 The study reports increased cost accuracy and manager’s understanding of capacity along with making data less aggregated and thus more useful to managers.

-- The RCA Interest Group CAM-I. 2008.
-“The ONSemi case study, Applying RCA principles in the Hi-Tech industry,” Case results were incorporated into the CAM-I Blue Book deliverable.
+The RCA Interest Group CAM-I. 2008.
+“The ONSemi case study, Applying RCA principles in the Hi-Tech industry,” Case results were incorporated into the CAM-I Blue Book deliverable starting on page 59.

-- Goodhand, Melony and van der Merwe, Anton.
-“The University of Arkansas Medical Sciences Case Study: Applying RCA Principles in Higher Education,” Pending Publication.
+Goodhand, Melony and van der Merwe, Anton.
+“The University of Arkansas Medical Sciences Case Study: Applying RCA Principles in Higher Education,”.
+Presentation from June 2009.